kyukee/dwm-config/README.md

 Then setup the patches in all your branches

+You can also use ./suckrebase for updating the branches.

 ## Patch updates

     git checkout <patch-branch>
     git reset --hard forked/master

-Then download the new patch version and apply as normal
+Then download the new patch version and apply as normal.

+To push to repository, you might need --force.

 ## Save any branches to your repository